plone/plone.staticresources/README.rst

 - http://localhost:8080//++plone++static/++unique++2019-01-08%2006%3A53%3A49.000248/plone-compiled.min.js
 - http://localhost:8080/++plone++static/++unique++2019-01-08%2006%3A53%3A49.040248/plone-logged-in-compiled.min.js

-In development mode, XXX: Explain what happens/entry point roles of:
+In development mode, XXX: Explain what happens, including how the roles of entry points like:

 - http://localhost:8080/++resource++plone.js
 - http://localhost:8080/++resource++plone-logged-in.js